 I used Photoshop to increase the image by 200% in both the width & height, leaving me with the original picture in the middle & padding all around it.
 I then took that image and ran it through DALL-E by uploading, erasing the sides, and letting it do the rest.
 The results, as you can see below, are pretty unique

 This seems to work better with abstract pictures over those with a lot of sharp detail.
 I imagine it would also be interesting to run an image that has been edited in photoshop first, as the AI would then have more to work with when expanding the image.
+This feature should really only be used for internally editing images, as outpainting is better for expanding outwards.

 Add Object Inpainting with DALL-E

 The results were mixed, but I think it's definitely possible to get some interesting results with this technique.
+I was very impressed by the quality of these.
+Regardless if they'll be used for an architectural mockup or personal curiosity – this is some impressive stuff.

 Default Image Variations with DALL-E